So it’s likely you know what you’re supposed to be eating by now: lean proteins, clean carbs, and a splash of healthy fats.

 Alcohol stunts muscle growth.
 While we’re not going to stop you from having a beer every now and then, if you’re really serious about making gains, cutting alcohol (and the empty calories that go along with it) will make your life a lot easier.

-If this list leaves you feeling devastated, don’t lose all hope.
+If this list of foods that are bad for you leaves you feeling devastated, don’t lose all hope.
 Try to make incremental changes to your diet that can become long-term.

 Turn these foods into something you have on a special occasion, for little cheat meals, and they’ll taste that much sweeter.